EffectivaStudio/release_image/README.md

 - 🌟 Utilize the vast collection of Unsplash to obtain random images
 - 🌟 Customize various aspects of the image generation process

-## Configuration Options

-The Release Images gem offers the following configuration options:

-- `api_key` - Your Unsplash API key
-- `keywords` - An array of keywords that can be used to filter the random image
-- `folder_path` - The destination folder where the generated images will be saved
-- `logo_path` - The path to your app's logo image
-- `seasons` - Generate images based on the current season of the year

-## Getting Started

-To begin using the Release Images gem, start by installing it and configuring the desired options in your application.
-Once set up, you can easily generate captivating cover images that will enhance the visual appeal of your release posts or notices.

-For detailed instructions and further information, please refer to the [documentation](https://example.com/release-images-gem).

-Enjoy creating eye-catching and unique cover images for your release posts with the Release Images gem!
+Enjoy creating eye-catching and unique cover images for your release posts with the ReleaseImage gem!

 ## Installation